 I just love the colors on these marshmallow pops.
 So spring!
 So bouncy!
 So much chocolate!
-I may have eaten one around the marshmallow because after having so much fun decorating them, they were just as fun to eat.
-In fact, we made several to share with the neighborhood friends.
+I may have eaten several because after having so much fun decorating them, they were just as fun to eat.

 - Wax Paper

-- Squeeze bottles for chocolate decorating or Piping bags and cake decorating tips
+- Sauce Bottles for writing or Piping bags and small decorating tips

-To maximize the chocolate, use a deep but small bowl to melt the chocolate in.
-Lay wax paper out for cooling.
-Melt the chocolate in the microwave per the instuctions.
+2. To maximize the chocolate, use a deep but small bowl to melt the chocolate in.
+Melt the chocolate in the microwave per the instructions.

-Using a spoon, spoon the chocolate over the marshmallows and coat evenly (don’t try and dip them).
-Using a second, larger bowl, bang the marshallow pop against the side to remove excess chocolate.
+3. Using a spoon, spoon the chocolate over the marshmallows and coat evenly (don’t try and dip them).
+Using a second, larger bowl, bang the marshmallow pop against the side to remove excess chocolate.
 Allow the pop to cool on the wax paper.

-This was a very fun activity with my son to celebrate the coming of spring and got us into the Easter spirit.
-I had to laugh since after the first few pops, he got really creative and started drawing shapes and arrows on the pops.
+I had to laugh since after the first few pops, my son got really creative and started drawing shapes and arrows on the pops.
 Of course, every one of them was beautiful in this mom’s eyes.

 Looking for more Easy Spring Decorations and Edible Treats?
 Check these out: